Installing ColdLight

 Installing the helper components

-ColdLight uses a number of CF components to run.
+ColdLight uses the following components to run.
 These are wrappers for JSoup and Flexmark, and the Mustache library for templates.

 this.componentpaths["shared"]="fullpath_to_folder";